What Is Autoimmune Disease, And How To Treat And Prevent It?

 Environmental toxins are significant risk factors in the development of autoimmune disease.
 Mercury, a heavy metal present in certain types of seafood and dental amalgam fillings, initiates autoimmunity by altering the expression of immune system genes.
 (17)

-BPA, the notorious plasticizer found in cash register receipts and plastic food storage containers, provokes autoimmunity by altering estrogen signaling, disrupting cytochrome P450 detoxification pathways, increasing circulating lipopolysaccharide, and activating macrophages. (why PLEIJ does not provide provide printed sales receipts) (18)
+BPA, the notorious plasticizer found in cash register receipts and plastic food storage containers, provokes autoimmunity by altering estrogen signaling, disrupting cytochrome P450 detoxification pathways, increasing circulating lipopolysaccharide, and activating macrophages. (why PLEIJ does not provide provide printed sales receipts… you’re welcome!)
+(18)

 Phthalates, another common group of plasticizers, initiate thyroid autoimmunity by increasing oxidative stress.
 (19)